 Te Aho Turoa

-Te Ara Whānui Kura Kaupapa Māori (language immersion school) and the Naenae Kohanga Reo is part of Te Aho Turoa – a programme in Te Reo Māori working with kōhanga/puna reo, kura, wharekura and communities that embraces Māori culture, language and wisdom.
+Te Ara Whānui Kura Kaupapa Māori (language immersion school) and the Naenae Kohanga Reo is part of Te Aho Turoa.
+Its a programme in Te Reo Māori working with kōhanga/puna reo, kura, wharekura and communities that embraces Māori culture, language and wisdom.

 How to get in touch

-If you are a staff member of a local pre-school, kura or school, and would like to know more, visit the local Enviroschools website or contact the Lower Hutt facilitators:
+If you are a staff member of a local pre-school, kura or school, and would like to know more, visit the local Enviroschools website.
+Or you can contact the Lower Hutt facilitators: